 Some content writers use tools to generate keywords.

 However, failing to check other articles might mean they miss the point of what readers are looking for, and their content will fail its purpose.

 Some content does not require humor.
 Sometimes, the purpose of the content can also mean being funny might be considered irrational.
 An overdone joke can ruin business too.

-You are eager to get our products so you will look like Angelina Jolie come next prom day.
+You are eager to get our products so you will look like Angelina Jolie come next prom.
 We can’t wait either to see you as beautiful as ever.

 One of the skills a content writer should have is humor and wittiness.
 It is not something they will need all of the time.
-However, it is something they should sometimes do, especially if it is possible to create content.
+However, they should sometimes do it, but not too much.

 Social listening looks similar to the ability to follow trends, but it’s a little different.